eprilx/NorthlightFontMaker/README.md

 - For Hiero user, convert png to dds (using texconv or sth) then rename extension to `_0.dds` (example: test.png -> test.dds -> test_0.dds).
 After that, put the dds file next to fnt file.

+**Notes**
+- Increase "lineHeight" in fnt file to make font display "higher" in game and vice versa.
-3. Reduce "base" in fnt file (beside lineHeight) to make font bigger and vice versa.
+- Decrease "base" in fnt file (beside lineHeight) to make font "bigger" and vice versa.

 ❄ Convert BINFNT to FNT
 ```